-Spiny lobsters are found in tropical and subtropical waters of the Atlantic Ocean, Caribbean Sea, and the Gulf of Mexico.
-A similar and larger species, the California spiny lobster is a rare treat, gathered in traps or by hand by divers and sold live in tanks.
-This makes the U.S. spiny lobster fishery a "best choice" if you are eager to eat only sustainable seafood.
-The same can be said for lobsters taken in Baja, Mexico, and Australia.
-Sadly, spiny lobster stocks in the Caribbean are being overfished, so avoid them if you can.
+Spiny lobster, also known as "spinies," is found in tropical and subtropical waters of the Atlantic Ocean, the Caribbean Sea, the Gulf of Mexico, and the Mediterranean Sea.
+The first thing you will notice about it (besides its bright spotted coloring) is that it has no claws but does have rather large antennae, which serve to ward off predators by making a scary sound.
+While spiny lobster tails are often sold frozen, a similar but larger species, the California spiny lobster, is captured in traps or hand caught by divers and sold live in tanks.
+This makes the U.S. spiny lobster fishery a best choice if you are eager to support sustainable seafood.
+The same can be said for lobsters taken in Baja, California, Mexico, and in Australia.
+Spiny lobster stocks in the Caribbean, however, are being overfished, so avoid them if you can.

 If you are lucky enough to get a whole spiny lobster, you can use the meat in a variety of recipes—from lobster Thermidor and lobster salad to a lobster sauce for pasta.
 Because the meat is a bit firmer than Maine lobster, spiny lobster tails are traditionally grilled and basted with butter and are also excellent steamed and roasted.
 They do well in recipes with pronounced spices and ingredients, and work especially well in soups (bisque or chowder), rice dishes (such as paella or risotto), and stews.
 Be sure to get the thin little strips of meat from the tail flippers and the tasty chunk at the base of each antenna.

 Once all the meat has been removed, you can make lobster stock from the body and legs.

 What Does Spiny Lobster Taste Like?